rand0451/Telegram-Chat-Export-Enhancer/README.md

-# Telegram Chat Export Enhancer
+# Telegram Chat Export Viewer

 Modern, polished viewing layer for exported Telegram HTML chats.
 This userscript transforms the raw export into a responsive interface with themes, powerful search, favorites, navigation aids, statistics, and ergonomic keyboard shortcuts.